GeoNodeUserGroup-DE/geonode-agrovoc-importer/README.md

   --title TITLE         title to set in the base_thesaurus table for the agrovoc thesaurus --description DESCRIPTION
-                        description to set in the base_thesaurus table for the agrovoc thesaurus --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
+                        description to set in the base_thesaurus table for the agrovoc thesaurus --force-lower-case    all tkeywords and and tkeywordlabels are stored in lower case ...
+  --defaultlang DEFAULT_LANG
+                        change default language.
+  --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
                         Verbosity level; 0=minimal output, 1=normal output, 2=verbose output, 3=very verbose output